triggerdotdev/examples/product-image-generator/README.md

-# Product Image Generator using Trigger.dev and Replicate
+# Product image generator using Trigger.dev and Replicate

 AI-powered product image generator that transforms basic product photos into professional marketing shots using Replicate's image generation models and Trigger.dev for task orchestration.